 I am an economic sociologist interested in the relationship between culture and the economy.
 My dissertation is a mixed-method study of the rise of entrepreneurship in China.
 It examines the change of the meaning of “entrepreneurship” in China and how that affects people’s decision to become an entrepreneur.
-My research is supported by the National Science Foundation, the Association for Asian Studies/the Chiang Ching-kuo Foundation, and the Stanford Center on Global Poverty and Development, among others.
+My research is supported by the National Science Foundation, the Association for Asian Studies, and the Stanford Center on Global Poverty and Development, among others.

 I am currently a graduate fellow with the Stanford Center on Global Poverty and Development.
 Previously, I was a pre-doctoral fellow with the Stanford Center at Peking University, which served as an institutional base for my fieldwork in Beijing.
 My doctoral coursework was generously supported by the Stanford Graduate Fellowship in Science & Engineering.